michaschwab/easypz/README.md

 #### 1.1.0

-* Made the default functionality to be applyTransformTo: "*" for when the easypz attribute is set.
+* Made the default functionality to be applyTransformTo: "svg > *" for when the easypz attribute is not set.

 ### Known Issues
 * The behavior for hybrid (touchpad + mouse) devices needs to be fixed.